tpb1908/CWDoc/doc_gen.md

 #### Strikethroughs

-Placing two tildes on either side of a sequence will draw a stirkethrough through it
+Placing two tildes on either side of a sequence will draw a strikethrough through it

 ```
 ~~text~~